Skip to main content

 • Academic transcripts (unofficial transcripts are allowable)

-Admission decisions will be made by the school admissions committee based on the student's previous academic success in the school of computing, as indicated by GPA and grades in the foundation computing courses, as well as potential success in the graduate program, as indicated by the letters of recommendation, and the student's letter of intent.
+Admission decisions will be made by the school admissions committee based on the student's previous academic success in the College of Computing, as indicated by GPA and grades in the foundation computing courses, as well as potential success in the graduate program, as indicated by the letters of recommendation, and the student's letter of intent.
 Decisions will normally be communicated to students within four weeks of submitting a complete application to the combined degree program.

 Requirements